-The dictum of Hamlet for his father, here the word “man,” adds the semantic meanings to the male personality.
-This is also a semantic pleonasm that is related to the style of language, enhancing the meaning of the word “man”.
+The dictum of Hamlet for his father, here the word “man,” adds semantic meanings to the male personality.
+This is also a semantic pleonasm that is related to the style of language, enhancing the meaning of the word “man.”

-Pleonastic words are employed to achieve linguistic, poetic and literary effects.
-Since they are used as a rhetorical repetition, they are helpful for reinforcing a contention, an idea or a question rendering an expression easier and clearer to understand.
-Also, they serve as a part of idiomatic language, professional and scholarly writing.
+Pleonastic words are employed to achieve linguistic, poetic, and literary effects.
+Since they are used as a rhetorical repetition, they are helpful for reinforcing a contention, an idea, or a question rendering an expression easier and clearer to understand.
+Also, they serve as a part of idiomatic language in professional and scholarly writing.